aaronshaver/unique-username-finder/README.md

 # unique-username-finder

-Creates random usernames, checks against Google for zero results returned to filter out ones in use
+Creates random usernames, asynchronously checks Google for zero results returned to filter out names in use

 ## Usage